 From surgical error to the poor monitoring of a patient’s health, there are many circumstances that can mean you’re eligible to claim hospital negligence compensation and making your claim with us couldn’t be simpler.

 We understand that making a claim for cancer misdiagnosis can be an emotional time, so if you or someone you know has suffered in any way, through no fault of their own, please get in touch.
 We handle all cases with sensitivity and respect, putting your best interests at the forefront of everything we do.

-Our team of specialists will advise you on all aspects of making a medical negligence compensation claim, dealing with all matters on a no win no fee basis.
+Our team of specialist hospital negligence lawyers will advise you on all aspects of making a medical negligence compensation claim, looking to offer all matters on a no win no fee basis where possible.
 This means there is no financial risk at all to contacting our team and benefiting from years of expertise and knowledge.

-If you make a claim against an NHS hospital on grounds of medical negligence, and your claim is successful, the compensation you receive will be paid by insurance taken out by the health authority in question.
+If you make a claim against an NHS hospital on grounds of medical negligence, and your claim is successful, the compensation you receive will be paid by indemnity and paid into annually by the health authority in question.

-Our expert hospital negligence solicitors can help guide you through the claims process, maximising your chances of securing compensation from the accountable party.
+Our expert hospital negligence lawyers can help guide you through the claims process, maximising your chances of securing compensation from the accountable party.

-If you’ve contracted a serious infection during a recent stay in hospital, which could have been avoided, our solicitors may be able to help you claim compensation.
+If you’ve contracted a serious infection during a recent stay in hospital, which should have been avoided, our solicitors may be able to help you claim compensation.

-Serious infections like MRSA and C.difficile pose a serious threat to health, so all hospital staff must adhere to stringent hygiene controls in order to minimise the risk of passing such conditions on to inpatients.
+Serious infections pose a serious threat to health, so all hospital staff must adhere to stringent hygiene controls in order to minimise the risk of passing such conditions on to inpatients.